Skip to main content

 4. The High Street development, Ewert Leaf Architects

-This apartment complex in Malvern features a variety of sustainable initiatives, both in the way it was constructed and how it uses resources after construction.
+This apartment complex in Malvern employed a variety of sustainable initiatives, both in the construction phase and after completion.

-Locally sourced and recycled materials were used in construction, as well as non-volatile organic compounds in paints and finishes.
+It was built using locally sourced and recycled materials, with non-volatile organic compounds in paints and finishes.

 “The inspiration was to create an environmentally friendly building for the users of today and tomorrow, that is a leading example of how to minimise our carbon footprint in a cost-effective way” says Toby Ewert, Director of Ewert Leaf Architects.